wilsonte-umich/mdi-suite-template/README.md

 ### Install the MDI framework

-Use the MDI installer to install the code needed to run our tools.
+First, use the MDI installer to install the code needed to run our tools.

 ```bash
 git clone https://github.com/MiDataInt/mdi.git